 There are several things that Ohio is known for – it is the 7th most populated state, it has the 7th largest economy in the US, it is a key state in presidential elections and has a plethora of very well respected libraries and universities.

-However, it is also well known for the large number of haunted locations that are to be found in the Buckeye state!
+However, it is also well known for a large number of haunted locations that are to be found in the Buckeye state!

-Now, let’s explore some of the most haunted places in Ohio:
+Now, let’s explore some of the most haunted places to visit in Ohio:

 Fudge Road is a narrow gravel track which winds its way through the most rural part of Preble County.
 At one point a steel bridge carries the road across Aukerman Creek…